 Kelley maintains an active pro bono practice, including working with the Innocence Project, assisting clients with trademark prosecution, advising clients on contract negotiations and disputes, assisting with veterans discharge upgrade matters, and representing clients in family law matters.

-Kelley received her law degree from Cornell Law School, where she was an executive editor on the Cornell Journal of Law and Public Policy and a member of the Cornell Moot Court Board.
-Kelley’s coursework and experience in law school was wide-ranging, including representing startup clients in Cornell’s Entrepreneurship Law Clinic, filing trademarks, writing about intellectual property and health technologies, and conducting due diligence as an associate with Big Red Ventures, Cornell’s early-stage venture capital fund.
-Additionally, Kelley won an award for the best brief in Cornell’s Cuccia Cup moot court competition and an award for the best buyer’s counsel in Cornell’s Transactional Lawyering competition.
+Kelley received her law degree from Cornell Law School, where she represented startup clients in Cornell’s Entrepreneurship Law Clinic, conducted diligence as an associate with Cornell’s early-stage venture capital fund, served as an Executive Editor on the Cornell Journal of Law and Public Policy, and was a member of the Cornell Law Moot Court Board.
+Kelley also won awards best brief in Cornell’s Cuccia Cup moot court competition and for best buyer’s counsel in Cornell’s Transactional Lawyering competition.

-Prior to law school, Kelley earned a B.S. in biology from Villanova University, with coursework in genetics, physiology, and neurology.
+Prior to law school, Kelley attended Villanova University, where she earned a B.S. in Biology, with a second major in Humanities Classical Studies.

 - JD, magna cum laude, Cornell Law School, 2020; Order of the Coif

 - BS (Biology), cum laude, Villanova University, 2015